Fixed point properties and Q-nonexpansive retractions in locally convex spaces: preliminaries

-Recall the following definitions: \begin{enumerate} \item Suppose that $Q$ is a family of seminorms on a locally convex space $E$ which determines the topology of $E$ and $ C \subset E $.
+Recall the following definitions: \begin{enumerate} \item A semitopological semigroup is a semigroup $S$ with a Hausdorff topology such that for each $a \in S$ the mappings $s \rightarrow a.s$ and $s \rightarrow s.a$ from $S$ to $S$ are continuous.
+For example, $(\mathbb{R} , +)$ with the usual topology on $\mathbb{R}$ and any semigroup with the discrete topology are semitopological semigroups, \item Suppose that $Q$ is a family of seminorms on a locally convex space $E$ which determines the topology of $E$ and $ C \subset E $.
 A mapping $T : C \rightarrow C$ is said to be $Q$-nonexpansive provided the following inequality holds: